-Nursing: Pre-licensure BSN Track
+Nursing: Pre-licensure BSN

-The pre-licensure BSN track gives students the necessary education, training, and hands-on opportunities to earn a degree in a rapidly growing profession.
+The pre-licensure BSN program gives students the necessary education, training, and hands-on opportunities to earn a degree in a rapidly growing profession.
 The program consists of 60 credit hours taken during the student's junior and senior years at TLU.
 Nurses work individually and cooperatively with other health professionals to provide care that promotes well-being in individuals, groups and communities they serve.
 To begin your career in nursing you must graduate from an approved program of nursing and successfully complete a national examination for a Registered Nurse (RN) license.

 However, a baccalaureate degree in nursing is the preferred educational requirement for registered nurse practice in many healthcare settings.
 Due to high demand, nursing graduates can expect to work immediately in healthcare, often with greater benefits and salaries than ever before.